microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0-beta/Remove-MgUserEventAttachment.md

 # Remove-MgUserEventAttachment

 ## SYNOPSIS
-Delete navigation property attachments for users
+The collection of FileAttachment, ItemAttachment, and referenceAttachment attachments for the event.
+Navigation property.
+Read-only.
+Nullable.

 ## SYNTAX